jacekkubacki/projectEulerInPython/README.txt

 See: http://projecteuler.net/problems

 My goal is to learn Python, so I will focus more on Python concepts and code readability than on implementing the most optimal algorithms.
-If I can get the result within 10 seconds I will consider the algorithm as ‘good enough’.
+If on my laptop I can get the result within 10 seconds I will consider the solution as ‘good enough’, otherwise I will try to find more optimal way of solving the problem.

 I'm using Python 3.x to be up to date with the new aspects of the language.